Crime and Law in Lebanon: Tips for Travelers to Stay Safe

 Homosexual activity is illegal and anyone caught engaging in such behavior could face a jail sentence of up to a year.

-Get a travel insurance quote for Lebanon
+Get an instant travel insurance quote for Lebanon

 Travel Insurance